 Editor's note: It is FFS whether or not to use the Native MBS Transport ID in addition.
 The Native MBS Transport ID (Similar as PDU session ID) could be assigned by the NEF when neither TMGI nor IP multicast address are used.
 It is FFS whether the TMGI is only used on external interfaces and mapped towards a source specific IP multicast address for communication within the 5GC.

 - The Multicast session model is depicted in Figure 8.1.2-1, with the following conclusions:

-- The Multicast Service Context applies when the MBSF is used.
+- The MBS Service Context applies when the MBSF is used.

 Editor's note: This depends on solution.